How 'camp' went from the margins to mainstream

 What does it mean to be "camp" in our age of political absurdity, and of social media-driven of excess and spectacle?
 The Metropolitan Museum of Art's Costume Institute will attempt to address the historical context and significance of camp in fashion for its next blockbuster exhibition.

-While the Costume Institute has previously alternated between thematic shows and straight monographic exhibitions -- the preceding year focused on Rei Kawakubo's oeuvre and her label, Comme Des Garcons -- it seems curator Andrew Bolt is looking to up the ante by tackling the particularly rich social and artistic history of camp.
+While the Costume Institute has previously alternated between thematic shows and straight monographic exhibitions -- the preceding year focused on Rei Kawakubo's oeuvre and her label, Comme Des Garcons -- it seems curator Andrew Bolton is looking to up the ante by tackling the particularly rich social and artistic history of camp.

 More about an attitude or feeling, the term describes a breed of knowing, tongue-in-cheek irreverence.
 While it derives from "se camper," the French verb for posturing, modern uses of the word "camp" source back to the early 1900s, historically codeswitch for men whose style and behavior was particularly theatrical and marginalized for having an "effeminate" quality, usually associated with gay working-class men.